Golden Rail_fun times.jpg

 “He will be dearly missed by us all at Golden Rail Band.”

-The band are honoured to be asked by his wife Delma to play for Terry’s funeral, which will be in the Quire of York Minster on Thursday 25 April at 2pm.
+The band were honoured to be asked by his wife Delma to play for Terry’s funeral, which was held in the Quire of York Minster on Thursday 25 April at 2pm.
+(Special thanks to members of York RI Band and Shepherd Group Brass Band for supporting us.)

 York RI Golden Rail Band, and York RI Development Band are constituent parts of York RI - a Charitable Incorporated Organisation, registration number 1165513